lidofinance/lido-improvement-proposals/LIPS/lip-22.md

 ## Rationale

 As was mentioned before, non-rebasable token (wstETH on L2) was already implemented, tested, and integrated, and the user can deposit/withdraw it using the custom bridges available for wstETH on L2 projects.

 The proposed design doesn't require a separate bridging architecture rather relying on the existing wstETH upgradable one.
 Therefore, one can treat stETH bridging parts as a kind of plugin for the previously developed wstETH bridge solution.

 ### Why stETH is wrapped wstETH

 stETH and wstETH allows participating in the same protocol on the same rules and assumptions.
-Therefore, the both tokens should be convertable to each other through the in-protocol interfaces and contracts not involving secondary markets and 3rdparties.
+Therefore, the both tokens should be convertible to each other through the in-protocol interfaces and contracts not involving secondary markets and 3rd-parties.

 wstETH on L1 is the non-upgradable wrapped version of stETH.
 However, wstETH token balance corresponds to the shares balance of stETH while stETH balance is changing according to the `token_rate`: `shares x token_rate`.
 Hence, it could have been quite solid to have the same architecture for L2 as well: wstETH is the primary token, and stETH is its wrapped version.

-If it was decided to sunset stETH on L2 at some point, there would be a straigforward pass to migrate back to wstETH (just unwrapping the tokens).
+If it was decided to sunset stETH on L2 at some point, there would be a straightforward pass to migrate back to wstETH (just unwrapping the tokens).

 ### Rate delivery flow L1->L2

 #### Deposit flow

 A regular flow allows pushing the token rate through the standard rollup messaging service.
 The best part here is that passing the rate together with each bridging request provides an expectation (although, might be violated in rare cases) that the user receives the same amount of stETH on L2 that he was locked on the L1 side before.

 The additional gas required for packing and transmitting token rate in each deposit is approximately 50k, which, compared to the total deposit transaction cost of around 670k, constitutes only an 8% increase.
 This increase is considered a tolerable amount for users to bear.